 The police reached the spot after witnesses reported the shootout.
 After taking swift action, the cops were able to trace one of the two cars that were involved and have detained two people for questioning.
 The search for the other car is still on and a murder investigation has been launched.

 The athletics family has reached out to Tyson Gay in this hour of crisis.

 Sending our thoughts & prayers to @TysonLGay & his loved ones as they mourn the tragic & senseless loss of his daughter, Trinity.— USATF (@usatf) October 16, 2016

 My prayers and condolences go out to Tyson Gay and his family— Karl-Anthony Towns (@KarlTowns) October 16, 2016

-Heavy heart today for Tyson Gay and his family.— Lolo Jones (@lolojones) October 16, 2016
+Heavy heart today for Tyson Gay and his family.Lord please ease their pain and give them strength during this time.— Lolo Jones (@lolojones) October 16, 2016

 Young Trinity was a rising talent who was following in her World Championships gold medal-winning father’s footsteps.
 She had been competing for her school, Lafayette High School for some time and had already become a regional champion in the 200m event in the last athletics season.

 The 34-year-old Tyson Gay had been a regular member of the US track team who featured in the past three Olympics with his most recent appearance being for the US 100m relay team in Rio.Published 16 Oct 2016, 23:26 IST